-This representation letter is provided in connection with your audit of the financial statements of Winnefox Library System, which comprise the respective financial position of the governmental activities and the major fund as of December 31, 2018, and the respective changes in financial position for the year then ended, and the related notes to the financial statements, for the purpose of expressing opinions on whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of Winnefox Library System, which comprise the respective financial position of the governmental activities, the major fund, and the aggregate remaining fund information as of December 31, 2019, and the respective changes in financial position and the related notes to the financial statements, for the purpose of expressing opinions on whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).